General Guidelines for Submission and Participation

 The participant must provide the following material:

-• film stills (minimum width 1920 pixel & minimum height 1200 pixel, JPG/TIFF) and a portrait of the director (minimum width 1200 pixel & minimum height 1920 pixel, JPG/TIFF) – with captions – in electronic form
+• film stills and a portrait of the director with captions in electronic form

-• press kit as an Adobe Acrobat PDF file (max.
-3 MB, printed copies following consultation with the respective section)
+• press kit as an Adobe Acrobat PDF file (printed copies following consultation with the Press Office)

-The images will also be used for the Berlinale’s publicly available print products (festival publications) and online media (websites, apps, social media channels) where they will remain available without any time or territorial restrictions.
+The image material will also be used for the Berlinale’s publicly available print products (festival publications) and online media of the Berlinale and its media partners (websites, apps, social media channels, media libraries) where they will remain available without any time or territorial restrictions.

-The participant agrees to provide various film and audio clips via upload on the Berlinale FileRun server for use in journalistic coverage of the Berlinale on TV, radio and in online media (including podcasts and other multimedia formats as well as social media channels) in suitable formats via file upload.
+The participant agrees to provide various film and audio clips (“EPK”) via upload on the Berlinale FileRun server for use in journalistic coverage of the Berlinale in suitable formats via file upload.

 The participant will receive the necessary login details required for file uploads around three weeks before the start of the festival.

-3.5.5 Trailer or Film Excerpt for the Berlinale's Online Media
+3.5.5.1 Trailer or Film Excerpt for Berlinale's Online Media

 It is possible for the participants to provide a 30–120 second trailer or film excerpt for the presentation of their film in the Berlinale’s online media.
 The upload can be carried out via the respective link in the participant's "My Account".